-- B. Print competition chairperson will be cognizant of print competition rules and will insure that a set of rules is available during judging to settle disputes.
+- B. Print competition chairperson will be cognizant of print competition rules and will ensure that a set of rules is available during judging to settle disputes.

 - C. Program chairman will secure qualified judges.